jjspeedie/guide.2021.1.00690.S/step1/step1-initial-continuum-images.md

 # Initial Continuum Images

 Here we perform initial imaging of the continuum data.
 For each execution block, we image the aggregate continuum as well as each spectral window individually.
-With 8 execution blocks, each with 1 continuum SPW, 4 psuedo-continuum SPWs, and the combined-SPW aggregate, that's 48 images in total.
+With 8 execution blocks, each with 1 continuum SPW, 4 pseudo-continuum SPWs, and the combined-SPW aggregate, that's 48 images in total.

 **Out motivation for doing this initial imaging is:**